laserblue/Modeling-Workstation-for-Physics/README.md

 Don't confuse "Physics as Modeling" or "MODELING Instruction™ " with "Modeling INSTRUCTION".
 These are two different uses and definitions of the word "modeling".

 Don't confuse the use of the word "conversational" here with "speech recognition" or "conversational search with Alexa or Google Assistant".
-A conversational reading system simulates a dialogue between the author/video clip and the reader as noted by R.D.
-Lankes on knowledge creation in The Atlas of New Librarianship  https://direct.mit.edu/books/oa-monograph/3772/The-Atlas-of-New-Librarianship.
+A conversational reading system simulates a text-based dialogue/text chat between the author/video clip and the reader using well-indexed and categorized text-based questions.

+as noted by R.D.
+Lankes on knowledge creation in The Atlas of New Librarianship, knowledge is created through conversation.  https://direct.mit.edu/books/oa-monograph/3772/The-Atlas-of-New-Librarianship.

 Knowledge is Created through Conversation ---> Conversation Theory (slides 8, 13-15, of 64) https://www.slideserve.com/toki/the-atlas-of-new-librarianship-r-david-lankes